appscode/blog/content/post/kubestash-v2024.1.31/index.md

          tasks:
          - name: logical-backup
    ```
-   Now, we will find two separate directory named after corresponding session name in gcs bucket.
+   For the above configuration you will find two separate directories based on the corresponding session name inside the repository `demo-pvc-gcs`.

 2. We've added support for disabling TLS certificate verification for S3 storage backend ([#100](https://github.com/kubestash/apimachinery/pull/100)).
 We've introduced a new field `insecureTLS` in `BackupStorage`'s `spec.backend.s3` section.
 When this field is set to `true`, it disables TLS certificate verification.
 By default, this value is set to `false`.
-It is important to note that this option should only be utilized for testing purposes or in combination with VerifyConnection or VerifyPeerCertificate.
+It is important to note that this option should only be utilized for testing purposes or in combination with `VerifyConnection` or `VerifyPeerCertificate`.

    Below is an example demonstrating the usage of disabling TLS certificate verification for a TLS-secured S3 storage backend:
    ```yaml